 Crime alerts will be distributed as soon as pertinent information is available, in a manner that withholds the names of the victims as confidential, and with the goal of aiding in the prevention of similar occurrences.
 The Bristol Community College Police Department is responsible for issuing Crime Alerts in compliance with the Clery Act.
-In an effort to provide timely notice to the Bristol Community College community, and in the event of a crime which poses a serious or continuing threat to members of the Bristol Community College community, a Crime Alert is sent by blast email or text message to all students and employees on campus.
+In an effort to provide timely notice to the Bristol Community College community, a Timely Warning is sent by blast email or text message to all students and employees on campus.
 The alerts are generally written by the Chief of Police or a designee and they are approved and distributed to the community by the College's Office of Marketing & Communications.
-Crime Alerts shall contain as much descriptive information about the alleged perpetrator(s) as is available (gender, race, approximate age, eye color, hair color, facial hair, body type, clothing description, scars/tattoos, etc.)
+Timely Warnings shall contain as much descriptive information about the alleged perpetrator(s) as is available (gender, race, approximate age, eye color, hair color, facial hair, body type, clothing description, scars/tattoos, etc.)

-This e-mail or text message indicates that a Crime Alert has been issued.
+This e-mail or text message indicates that a Timely Warning has been issued.